Concise and Effective Network for 3D Human Modeling from Orthogonal Silhouettes: Results

 We now evaluate the accuracy of 3D human models reconstructed by our method and compare to the state-of-the-art~\cite{dibra2016hs,ji2019human}.
 Both histograms and colorful error maps are employed to visualize the errors.

 Figure~\ref{fig:datasetsDistribution} shows the distribution of shape errors $E_{aver}$ and $E_{max}$ on all samples in the test dataset.
 It is obvious that our method is superior to the other two methods.
 Specifically, when checking the CDF curve of $E_{aver}$, our network can lead to a result of 94\% test samples having an error less than $1.0$~cm.
-Only {63\%} test samples can result in a reconstruction with $E_{aver}$ less than $1.0$~cm by using the approach of Ji et al.~\cite{ji2019human}, and all human models reconstructed by the method of Dibra et al.~\cite{dibra2016hs} have the error $E_{aver}$ larger than $1.0$~cm.
-The maximal $E_{aver}$ of our approach on test samples is {$3.4$~cm}, which is also much smaller than the other two methods.
-In terms of the $E_{max}$'s CDF curves, {84\%} of test samples can reach the maximal error less than {$4.0$~cm} by using our method.
-However, the other two methods can only have {70\%} and {18\%} reach this level of accuracy.
+Only 63\% test samples can result in a reconstruction with $E_{aver}$ less than $1.0$~cm by using the approach of Ji et al.~\cite{ji2019human}, and all human models reconstructed by the method of Dibra et al.~\cite{dibra2016hs} have the error $E_{aver}$ larger than $1.0$~cm.
+The maximal $E_{aver}$ of our approach on test samples is $3.4$~cm, which is also much smaller than the other two methods.
+In terms of the $E_{max}$'s CDF curves, 84\% of test samples can reach the maximal error less than $4.0$~cm by using our method.
+However, the other two methods can only have 70\% and 18\% reach this level of accuracy.
 The histograms of frequency distribution for the $E_{aver}$ and $E_{max}$ errors shown in the left of Fig.\ref{fig:datasetsDistribution} also lead to the conclusion that most of our reconstructed models fall in the region with smaller errors.
 The average errors are also listed and compared in Table \ref{tab:avegErrComparison}.
-Besides of the statistical results, we also show the accuracy of reconstruction on individual models that have the largest average error $E_{aver}$ and the largest maximal error $E_{max}$ respectively. {Three} worst cases are displayed in Fig.\ref{fig:examples} by using the colorful error map.
-The results from \cite{dibra2016hs,ji2019human} and ours are listed by using the same range of errors (Unit: centimeter).
-Again, our approach performs the best.
+Besides of the statistical results, we also show the accuracy of reconstruction on individual models that have the largest average error $E_{aver}$ and the largest maximal error $E_{max}$ respectively.
+Three worst cases are displayed in Fig.\ref{fig:examples} by using the colorful error map.
+The results from \cite{dibra2016hs,ji2019human} and ours are listed by using the same range of errors (Unit: centimeter). \revise{}{The color distribution changing from blue to red is employed to denote the variation of geometric error from zero to maximum.} Again, our approach performs the best.